What are Warwickshire’s Local Councils doing . . .

 This page gives information on the climate emergency declarations and subsequent action by local councils in Warwickshire.
 It also provides links to Council websites giving the dates of meetings at which the public can attend or intervene.

 There is a Wikipedia page listing which local councils in the UK have declared a Climate Emergency.
 In Warwickshire, besides the County Council, there are five district and borough councils: North Warwickshire, Nuneaton and Bedworth, Rugby, Stratford upon Avon and Warwick.
 All have declared a Climate Emergency.
 The Green MEP Ellie Chowns ranked the West Midlands county, district and borough councils on the strengths of their climate emergency declarations and plans in 2019.
 The ranking is available here; among counties, Warwickshire came joint 8th out of 14; among districts and boroughs, North Warwickshire and Nuneaton and Bedworth came joint 16th (and thus last), Rugby and Straford on Avon were joint 11th, and Warwick came joint 3rd.

 We would welcome updates to the information posted here.
 Please write to firstname.lastname@example.org

 Warwickshire County Council

 WCC declared a Climate Emergency in July 2019.
 It is committed to promoting low-carbon transport across the county, and is planning a number of other measures to aid the climate.
 It has not yet committed to a net zero date earlier than the nationally declared one of 2050.
-To follow on from its declaration, WCC is running a Consultation on its Local Transport Plan, ending on March 18th 2021, which includes a questionnaire for members of the public to express their views.
+To follow on from its declaration, WCC ran a Consultation on its Local Transport Plan, ending on March 18th 2021, which included a questionnaire for members of the public to express their views.

 WCC Cabinet meets monthly, and the dates, agendas and minutes are available here.
 Meetings are open to members of the public, who may speak for up to three minutes at the start of the meeting, but only on agenda items.
 The same applies to meetings of the full council, whose dates, agendas and minutes are available here.
 The council normally asks members of the public to give at least two days notice of their intention to speak at a meeting.